HR Year-End Reminders (December 2020)

 Timesheet Approvers and Proxies

 All timesheet approvers are required to set up a proxy who can approve timesheets in their absence.
 If you are designated as a proxy approver, you should never approve your own timesheet.
-If you are approving time as a proxy and there is no other proxy who can approve your time, please contact Human Resources at extension 2903.
+If you are approving time as a proxy and there is no other proxy who can approve your timesheet, please contact Human Resources at x2903.

-In the event of a medical emergency, an injured employee should immediately be transported to the nearest medical facility for treatment and AmeriSys (UNF's workers' compensation administration partner) should be notified as soon as possible thereafter.
+In the event of a medical emergency, an injured employee should immediately be transported to the nearest medical facility for treatment and AmeriSys (UNF’s workers’ compensation administration partner) should be notified as soon as possible thereafter.
 All other injuries, regardless of whether treatment is sought, should be reported to the immediate supervisor, then contact AmeriSys.
-Visit the HR Workers' Compensation webpage for detailed information.
+Also, please visit UNF's Environmental Health and Safety website to complete an accident investigation form following any injury.
+Click HR Worker's Compensation for detailed information.

 Concerns and Issues